top of page

 The next task was to get as much of the tent up as possible before the chilly evening swept in.

 It took A LOT of time to figure out which tent pole went where, but eventually, the frame of the tent was up with the roof.
-Despite the dishevelled nature of our belongings, we decided to get a very late braai going with our friends before they needed to head off.
+Despite the dishevelled nature of our belongings, we decided to get a very late braai going with our friends before they needed to head off home.

-Our special friends bid us goodnight at dusk — what legends for helping us!
+Our special friends bid us goodnight at dusk—what legends for helping us!
 We were so grateful to them for their help and support (especially the mental support).

-Next week, we’ll need to move all our belongings from the small caravan into our new caravan — quite a mighty task!
+Next week, we’ll need to move all our belongings from the small caravan into our new caravan—quite a mighty task!

 But those concerns could wait until tomorrow.